Guidosalimbeni/aicaricaturist/fine_tuning/src/README.md

 The training script will:

-- Upload the training data
+- Use the training data directly from GitHub (https://raw.githubusercontent.com/Guidosalimbeni/aicaricaturist/main/fine_tuning/data/training_data.zip)
-- Start the training process
+- Start the training process on Replicate's servers
-- Provide a URL to monitor progress
+- Provide a web URL where you can monitor the training progress
-- Wait for completion and show results
+- Display the key training parameters being used

+The training will continue on Replicate's servers after the script completes.
+The script will provide a web URL (https://replicate.com/p/[id]) where you can:

+- Monitor the training progress
+- View training logs
+- Get the final model once training is complete
-- Save the model to HuggingFace (if configured)
+- Access the model on HuggingFace (if configured)

 ## Using the Trained Model

-Once training is complete, you can use the trained model in your prompts by including the trigger word "BALLERINA".
+Once training is complete, you can use the trained model in your prompts by including the trigger word "SMKRINA".
 This will activate the learned style in your generations.

 Example prompt:

 ```
-A BALLERINA dancing in a garden
+A SMKRINA dancing in a garden
 ```

+Note: We use "SMKRINA" as the trigger word instead of "BALLERINA" because it's important to use a unique word that doesn't appear in the training data captions.
+This helps the model better associate the trigger word with the specific style being learned.

 ## Requirements